eastgenomics/Genie/README.md

 ```

 ### Fix normalisation duplicates
-The normalisation duplicates can be annotated with VEP and then these VEP annotations can be used to correct the annotations (Consequence, HGVSc, HGVSp) and be used to derive the Variant_Type and Variant_Classification fields in these rows within the Genie data prior to counting:
+We can use the VEP annotations for the normalisation duplicates generated earlier to correct the annotations (Consequence, HGVSc, HGVSp) for the relevant rows in the Genie data which can be used to derive the Variant_Type and Variant_Classification prior to counting:
 ```
 python modify_normalisation_dups.py \
   --input data_mutations_extended_clinical_info_GRCh38.txt \